vhartman/vhartman.github.io/_notes/2024-07-11-simd-and-parallel-things.md

 - [Real time iterations with MPC](https://cse.lab.imtlucca.it/~bemporad/publications/papers/ijc_rtiltv.pdf) is a core contribution that shows how to apply (nonlinear) MPC in reality, by only doing a few iterations at a time, and therefore guaranteeing compute times of the control algorithm.

 **Optimizers**
-For many robotics applications, optimizers are _very_ important.
 - [OSQP](https://osqp.org/docs/index.html) is one of the most used solvers for quadratic programs.
 - [Clarabel](https://clarabel.org/stable/) is new, implemented in rust, being able to deal with cones.
 - [Crocoddyl](https://arxiv.org/pdf/1909.04947) is a formulation of DDP for contact-switched systems.